kurtamohler/spacetimelib/doc/source/index.rst

 **SpacetimeLib** is a special relativity physics library for Python.

+SpacetimeLib performs mathematical operations on events, velocities, and worldlines in N+1 Minkowski spacetime.

-With SpacetimeLib, you can easily calculate Lorentz transformations, time dilation, length contraction, and more.
+You can calculate Lorentz transformations, time dilation, length contraction, and more.

 .. note::